chmlee/ream-doc-v2/docs/Contribution/Note.md

 #### Graphical CRUD Application

-After REAM Schema is implemented, REAM-Editor should be able to generate HTML forms based on the schema provided for easy CRUD operation.
+After REAM Schema is implemented, REAM-Editor should be able to generate HTML forms based on the schema provided for basic CRUD operation.
 Synchronize type checking and error handling should also be implemented.

 #### Hackable